The latest title from KRM Publishing is

 Hardback, 320 pages with 390 photographs, and printed on quality art paper.

-The book has been acclaimed in reviews (some to be posted here in the next couple of weeks) and a book that would grace any railway enthusiast's bookcase.
-The retail price is £39.95 and can be obtained from the museum by writing to Kidderminster Railway Museum, Station Approach, Comberton Hill, Kidderminster, Worcestershire DY10 1QX, enclosing a cheque for £42.45 (includes £2.50 packing and postage).
+The book has been acclaimed in reviews and is a book that would grace any railway enthusiast's bookcase.
+The retail price is £39.95 plus £3.50 postage and can be obtained in the same way as listed above for in the wink of an eye.